Related Subjects:

 About

-- The varicella-zoster virus (VZV) causes chickenpox (varicella) as the primary infection and shingles (zoster) upon reactivation.
+- Varicella-zoster virus (VZV) causes chickenpox in primary infection and shingles upon reactivation from dorsal root ganglia.

-- Chickenpox is a highly contagious, mild disease primarily affecting children under 10 years old, typically with seasonal peaks from January to April.
+- Chickenpox is highly contagious, usually mild in children under 10, with seasonal peaks January–April in the UK.

-- Shingles occurs only in individuals who have previously had chickenpox; however, exposure to shingles can lead to chickenpox in non-immune individuals.
+- Shingles only occurs in those who have had chickenpox; however, exposure to shingles can cause chickenpox in non-immune individuals.

 Transmission

-- Incubation lasts 10-21 days, with infectiousness highest 1-2 days before rash onset and continuing until all vesicles have crusted over.
+- Incubation: 10–21 days.
+Infectious from 1–2 days before rash until all vesicles have crusted.

 Clinical Presentation